 Most, but not all, states require property managers and companies to obtain real estate broker's licenses or property management licenses.
 You can verify if their license is active with your local Real Estate Commission.

 You can also check their certifications with trade organizations like The Institute of Real Estate Management, The National Apartment Association, The National Association of Residential Property Managers, and The Community Associations Institute.
 Reputable managers will have the correct qualifications, but certification doesn't inevitably equal excellent service.

 6. ASK ABOUT THEIR EXPERIENCE

 Finding a good property manager entails asking the right questions.
 If you're looking to hire a company that specializes in corporate real estate, you have to assess the viability of hiring a business that's only experienced in residential property.
 This is why finding out about their experience on a granular level is important.

-Chat to them about their challenges, areas where they haven’t been successful, what they’re comfortable with and where they think they could improve.
+Chat with them about their challenges, areas where they haven't been successful, what they're comfortable with and where they think they could improve.
 You can also inquire how they would respond to case studies.
-As much as it’s about learning their capabilities, these questions should also reveal more about their temperament.
+As much as it's about learning their capabilities, these questions should also reveal more about their temperament.

 Vacancy rates represent the number of days a property doesn't produce an income.
 While it's standard for rentals to have around 5% vacancy rates, anything 2% above that is cause for concern under normal circumstances.